Satisfactory Academic Standards / Federal Aid Programs

 Process to Appeal Loss of Financial Aid

 A student who receives a loss of eligibility notice from the SUNY Adirondack Financial Aid Office may appeal to possibly regain eligibility for aid.
-The appeal must be in writing and received by November 20th of the fall term, April 20th of the spring term.
-Your letter should fully explain why you did not succeed and what you will change to improve your academic performance going forward.
+The appeal must be in writing and submitted to the Financial Aid Office by the end of the semester for which you're appealing.
+Explain why you did not succeed and what you will change to improve your academic performance going forward.
 You may be asked to document your circumstances and can appeal more than once in an academic year.
 Per regulation, we are required to use the chart put forth by the Higher Education Services Corporation (HESC) to determine eligibility for NYS awards.

 *Minimum credits earned is a requirement for federal financial aid recipients only.